+Search engine optimization (SEO) is the process of improving the quality and quantity of website traffic to a website or web page from search engines.
 It is the practice of increasing both the quality and quantity of website traffic, as well as exposure to your brand, through unpaid (also known as organic) search engine results.
 SEO stands for search engine optimization.
-SEO is the process of taking steps to help a website or content rank higher on Google.
-When designing your website, each page contains a space between the tags to insert metadata or information about the content of the page.
+To begin with, SEO stands for Search Engine Optimization, which is the process of optimizing your website so that search engine robots can crawl it more easily and rank it higher on search engine results pages (SERP).

+If you go to the Google Search Console, you'll find a lot of information about what Google thinks of your site.
+Page and Brin used a similar theory for their search engine: the more times a page or website is linked, the more likely it is that the community will consider that page to be an authority.
+A content-rich, authoritative, unbiased website that helps visitors learn more about what interests them is more likely to attract links from other websites, improving search engine optimization.
 If you have a website, blog or online store, SEO can help you get free targeted traffic from search engines.
 It's not just a one-time project, but it needs to be continually optimized so that your SEO continues to benefit your marketing efforts.
 Authoritative and quality content is the number one driver of search engine rankings and there is no substitute for good content, this is especially true when doing SEO marketing.
 Learn what search engine optimization is, how it works and why it is a fundamental process for the success of any website.